falkTX/falkTX/README.md

 Bellow follows a list of plugins using DPF that I either created or ported to it, that I am currently maintaining.

-For most of these projects I worked on the build setup, plugin format and OS-related low-level things, and GUI implementation.
+For most of these projects I worked on the build setup, plugin format and OS-related low-level things, sometimes GUI implementation too.
 Very rarely I actually deal with the DSP implementation details, as that is not my area of expertise.
-Everything else is fine though.
+Everything else is fine though. ;)

 Please note that I keep DPF-based plugins under the [DISTRHO](https://github.com/DISTRHO) organization, just to help reduce clutter on my main account.
 A few unfinished plugins are not listed here on this page.